mvinza34/SoulKeeper/README.md

 Planned improvements include:
 - Adding **income sources** to simulate salary-like soul earnings.
-- Implementing a dynamic and engaging **quest system** for additional rewards.
+- Implementing more dynamic and engaging **quests** for additional rewards.
 - More complex **random events** with player choices (fight or flee scenarios).

 ## **❓ FAQ**